Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 # Zones

-Rack Resiliency defines a logical grouping of Kubernetes master, Kubernetes worker and Ceph storage nodes(NCNs) in a **single rack** as a management plane failure domain(MPFD).
+Rack Resiliency defines a logical grouping of Kubernetes master, Kubernetes worker and Ceph Storage nodes (NCNs) in a **single rack** as a management plane failure domain (MPFD).
-The racks which supports only non-NCNs, do not fall in the category of Rack Resiliency MPFD.
+The racks which support only non-NCNs, do not fall in the category of Rack Resiliency MPFD.
 During the setup of Rack Resiliency, it is validated that any MPFD should include the following minimal hardware:

 - 1 Kubernetes Master node
 - 1 Kubernetes Worker node
 - 1 Ceph Storage node

-A **zone** in Rack Resiliency solution is a representation of a management plane failure domain.
+A **zone** in the Rack Resiliency solution is a representation of a management plane failure domain.

 To map zones to Kubernetes and Ceph, Rack Resiliency uses the following methodologies:

-- For Kubernetes, Rack Resiliency uses the concept of [topology spread constraint](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) to implement zoning for Master and Worker nodes.
+- For Kubernetes, Rack Resiliency uses the concept of [topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) to implement zoning for Master and Worker nodes.
 - For Ceph, Rack Resiliency uses the [concepts of buckets](https://docs.ceph.com/en/reef/architecture/) built with CRUSH algorithm to implement zoning for storage nodes.

 **Note:**